sendbird/sendbird-javascript-samples/javascript/javascript-widget/README.md

 If you wish to issue an `access_token` for your user, modify the `connect function` in `src/sendbird.js`.

 > Require that you have Node v8.x+ installed.

+> `node-sass` package requires XCode developer tools (MacOS only) and Node.js version matching.
+If you have any trouble in the installation, see https://www.npmjs.com/package/node-sass.

 1. Install npm
 ```bash
 npm install